n-grace-henry/MS-Thesis/progress_logs/08_progress_log.md

 It might be a better cut off to say that samples less than 9 mg should be raised in 50 uL.
 Above 9 mg should be raised in 100 uL.

+## 2023-08-28
+Starting acid hydrolysis on 9 new samples.

+Reraising the 5AA standards in 200 uL ethyl acetate.
+Raising all three of them hoping that I can run a few days worth of samples without needing to reraise for a bit.
+Gonna redo a couple samples that didn't have good phe or glu peaks.